Randhir123/nifty50-multimodal-transformer/README.md

 ## What worked, what didn't, what's open

 **Worked.** Leakage-safe pipeline with integration test enforcement.
 Walk-forward CV with purging — the regime-shift finding is what walk-forward CV is for.
-Trainer collapse fix: CLS token pooling was collapsing to constant output in shallow 16-dim encoders (probability range ≤ 0.006); switching to mean pooling over all tokens broke the saddle point and restored normal gradient flow, with post-fix tabular_only reaching AUC 0.561 over 50 epochs ([`docs/diagnostics/session5_findings.md`](docs/diagnostics/session5_findings.md)).
+Trainer collapse fix: CLS token pooling was collapsing to constant output in shallow 16-dim encoders (probability range ≤ 0.006); switching to mean pooling over all tokens broke the saddle point and restored normal gradient flow, with post-fix tabular_only reaching AUC 0.561 over 50 epochs (see [`docs/findings.md`](docs/findings.md)).
 Real news ETL: (tabular, text) independence rose from near-0 to 0.170.
 GAF/MTF + CNN: strongest single auxiliary modality, independence meaningfully above noise floor.
 Corrected backtest: the honest negative result replaced the proxy positive result.

 **Didn't.** ViT-from-scratch chart encoder: with 300–900 training samples per fold, the ViT could not learn discriminative spatial features; image tokens were effectively random noise at independence 0.047 ≈ noise floor.
 Candlestick PNG rendering: adds overhead and asks the model to learn visual feature extraction rather than exploit temporal structure.
-Both were identified by measurement and replaced with GAF/MTF + CNN in session 7.
+Both were identified by measurement and replaced with GAF/MTF + CNN.
 16-dim image bottleneck from the ViT pipeline: removed.

-**Open.** Universe expansion to 15–20 Nifty50 stocks with 3+ years of history was identified in session 6.5 as the highest-leverage next step — it addresses both the regime-shift sensitivity (more data covers multiple volatility periods) and the label non-stationarity (larger peer set reduces sector-rotation noise).
+**Open.** Universe expansion to 15–20 Nifty50 stocks with 3+ years of history is the highest-leverage next step — it addresses both the regime-shift sensitivity (more data covers multiple volatility periods) and the label non-stationarity (larger peer set reduces sector-rotation noise).
 Multi-seed evaluation for confidence intervals on modality deltas.
 Regime-conditional models or volatility-aware training.
 Longer prediction horizons.
 Attention attribution to identify which tokens drive predictions.

 ---